List of Big 12 Conference champions: Previous football members

 When Nebraska and Colorado left the conference after the 2010 season, it left the conference with only 10 members.
 The conference did not replace the two teams and therefore eliminated the Big 12 Championship game.
 Under the new format, which remained in place through the 2016 season, every team played each other and the team with the best conference record won the Big 12 title.
 In the event of a tie between two teams or more teams for the best conference record, then they were determined co-champions.
 Through the 2013 season, the winner of the head-to-head game earned the BCS berth in the Fiesta Bowl.
 This was later changed and the league recognized a tie-breaker starting in 2015.
 The change was made after the B12 was left out of the inaugural four-team College Football Playoff in 2014.
 The B12 presented TCU and Baylor as co-champs to the College Football Committee in 2014, despite Baylor having the head-to-head win over TCU.
 The move was seen as a play by the conference to get two teams invited into the new format, which backfired, leaving both teams out.

 Following a 2016 change in NCAA rules that allowed FBS conferences to stage championship games regardless of their membership numbers, the Big 12 announced it would reinstate its championship game starting in 2017.
-The conference continues to play a full round-robin conference schedule.
+The conference continued to play a full round-robin conference schedule until it expanded to 14 members in 2023 (and to 16 in 2024).
 The top two teams at the end of the conference season (with tiebreakers used as needed) play in the championship game.

 With the launch of the College Football Playoff (CFP) in 2014, which coincided with a reworking of bowl tie-ins, the Big 12 tie to the Fiesta Bowl ended.